parlonslondon/website/content/about.md

 _Under normal circumstances we meet in person in downtown London, Ontario but during the COVID-19 crisis we are meeting online.
 Non-Londoners are absolutely welcome at our online meetings!
 Meetings are very casual and French speakers of all levels are welcome._

+### Note For French Learners

+When in-person this group is purely conversational.
+There are no lessons, no formal topics of conversation and no arranged activities, it's just a group of friends who get together in the pub, except in French.
+For virtual meetings we try to preserve this same feeling.
+If you don't yet know any French then you probably won't find it helpful.
+If you know even a little French (even just a few Duolingo levels) but aren't yet comfortable speaking you are welcome to attend just to listen and develop your "French ears".
+However, definitely have a go at speaking or ask questions.
+Nobody will judge you.
+We've all been there!
+If you speak French at an intermediate level or better (or are a francophone) it's a chance to brush up your skills.
+You are not expected to be a teacher or tutor but if you're able to help beginners with questions occasionally then great!

+In short: relax, be tolerant, and like everything else you get out of it what you put into it.

 ### Notes techniques / Technical notes

 Le code source de ce site web est [disponsible sur Github](https://github.com/parlonslondon/website) et est hébergé par [Github Pages](https://pages.github.com/)